27 Best Team Building Activities For Workplaces in 2025

 Despite how we may talk about it, motivation isn’t a resource – it’s a response to stimuli, and that response differs from person to person.
 Different stimuli trigger different parts of the brain and motivate people toward productivity in different ways.

-Neuroscientists and psychologists have established that humans generally experience motivation when the neurotransmitter known as dopamine relays signals between brain cells is released.
+Humans generally experience motivation when the neurotransmitter known as dopamine relays signals between brain cells is released.
 When dopamine reaches the nucleus accumbens – the brain area that mediates reward behavior – it solicits feedback on whether a good or bad thing is about to happen.

 If an employee gets an email from their boss with a new assignment, dopamine taps the nucleus accumbens to predict what will happen if the task is done well, poorly, or not at all.
 When the expected outcome is realized, the employee will either act to increase the probability of reward or decrease the likelihood of a negative consequence.